Particular/docs.particular.net/nservicebus/azure/shared-hosting-in-azure-cloud-services.md

     public class EndpointConfig : IConfigureThisEndpoint, AsA_Host { }

-The host entry point does require some configuration, you need to tell it in what storage account to look for endpoints and how often it should do so, furthermore you need to tell windows azure to provision some space on the local disk as well, where the host can put the downloaded and extracted endpoints.
+The host entry point does require some configuration, you need to tell it in what storage account to look for endpoints and how often it should do so, furthermore you need to tell Azure to provision some space on the local disk as well, where the host can put the downloaded and extracted endpoints.

 Please add the following configuration settings entries to your `.csdef` file